 I do not monitor for cardiotoxicity

-PART SEVEN – CASES
+SECTION VII – CASES

 A 50year old female has received 12 cycles of trastuzumab/pertuzumab therapy for Her-2/neu positive metastatic breast cancer.
 Her ejection fraction at baseline was 55%, but on repeat echocardiogram decreased to 30%.
 She has no cardiac symptoms.
 What would be your management of the patient at this time?